 - Rules of Play: All games are played under the Laws of Soccer as used during the regular season.

-- Forfeitures: A team with fewer than 5 players in 4th-6th, or 7 players in 7/8th, shall forfeit the game.
+- Forfeitures: A team with fewer than 4 players in 2nd-3rd, 5 players in 4th-6th, or 7 players in 7/8th, shall forfeit the game.
 The opposing coach can elect, if both coaches agree, to loan players to the opponent team so a “friendly” game can be played.
 The team still forfeits and the default winner will be awarded a score of 1-0 and 8 points.

 - Overtime: Only allowed for the Championship games, as there must be a winner.

 If tied after regulation time, 2 X 5 minute overtime periods will be played, with no halftime break, and with the “golden goal,” or sudden death rule in effect.
 First team to score wins.

 If a game is still tied after OT, the game will be decided by Penalty Kicks.
 Penalty kick shootout is 5 kicks per team from five different players, taken in alternating sequence.
 Any player may be selected to kick, including the goalie and players on the bench at the end of OT.
 The team with the most goals wins.
 If tied after 5 shots each, each team continues with 1 new player per shot until one team wins.

 - Good Sportsmanship: Good sporting behavior is expected of all participants – players, coaches, parents and families.
 Coaches are responsible for the conduct of the participants on their team, and parents on the sideline.
 Foul or abusive language will not be allowed.
 Players breaking this rule will be ejected from the game without warning.
 A player or coach receiving a red card is automatically suspended from the remainder of the Jamboree.